pdoehle/swc-notes/openRefine.md

 ## Split
 * We can split a column into atomic data if need be.
 1. Click the arrow for the `scientificName` column.
+2. Split into genus and species.
 2. Choose *Edit Column* > *Split into several solumns*
 3. In the pop-up, replace the comma with a space in the *separator* box.
 4. Uncheck the box that says *Remove this column*.
+  - This keeps the original column.

 > **Notice some of the entries are blank.
 What happened?**
+>
 > Leading spaces!

 * We'll look at leading spaces in a few.
 * Let's rename the scientificName2 column to species.
 1. Click the arrow on the `scientificName2` column.